 Known as one of the pioneers of "new cooking" thanks to his Salade Folle or Mad Salad - replacing foie gras with vinaigrette - Michel Guérard is also the founding father of slimming and tasty cuisine, which he has refined since 1974 at his restaurant Les Prés d'Eugénie in Eugénie-les-Bains, in Landes, South-West France.

-His hard work is also awarded 3 stars Michelin Stars in the red guide since 1977, when the chef also got 4 toques in the prestigious Gault & Millau.
+His hard work has also been awarded 3 stars Michelin Stars in the red guide since 1977, when the chef also received 4 toques in the prestigious Gault & Millau.

 FineDiningLovers.fr had the chance to converse with this giant of French cuisine.